kupa22/apple-homekey/README.md

 ```

 ## NFC specification
-HomeKeys use nearly the same protocol as Digital Car Keys.
-The specifications for this Digital Key protocol are publicly available (see the links section below).
+HomeKeys use nearly the same protocol as Digital Car Keys. **The specifications for this Digital Key protocol are publicly available** (see the links section below).
 Therefore the protocol isn't described here in detail.
 Instead, this section will provide an overview how the protocol is used in the context of HomeKeys and which parts are different.
-For those interested in a more detailed overview and communication examples: [@kormax](https://github.com/kormax/apple-home-key) did also research this topic, including the configuration applet, which is not covered here.
+For those interested in a more detailed overview and communication examples: [@kormax](https://github.com/kormax/apple-home-key) did also research this topic, including the attestation exchange mechanism, which is not covered here.

 ### HomeKey transaction overview
 HomeKeys can use both transaction types described in the Digital Key specification: